 Jackfruit Tree Info

-From the family Moraceae and related to the breadfruit, growing jackfruit trees (Artocarpus heterophyllus) can attain heights of 80 feet with a straight trunk branching out from the base.
-Jackfruit tree info finds these trees cultivated in India, Myanmar, Sri Lanka China, Malaysia, the Philippines, Australia, Kenya, Uganda and Mauritius.
-They may also be found in Brazil, Jamaica, the Bahamas, south Florida and Hawaii.
+From the family Moraceae and related to the breadfruit, growing jackfruit trees (Artocarpus heterophyllus) can attain heights of 80 feet (24.5 m.) with a straight trunk branching out from the base.
+Jackfruit tree info finds these trees cultivated in India, Myanmar, Sri Lanka China, Malaysia, the Philippines, Australia, Kenya, Uganda, and Mauritius.
+They may also be found in Brazil, Jamaica, the Bahamas, southern Florida, and Hawaii.

-This otherworldly looking oddity has a very thick rubbery rind with short blunt spikes and up to 500 seeds.
-The average fruit is around 35 pounds but in Kerala, India a 144 pound jackfruit was displayed at a festival!
-All but the rind and core of the fruit is edible and the odor is in another category of scents than can be imagined.
-In fact, the fruit of growing jackfruit trees have been described as smelling either like a combination of grapefruit, banana and cheese or akin to spoiled onions blended with sweaty gym socks and cloyingly sweet.
-I can’t bear to think of the latter description!
+This otherworldly looking oddity has a very thick, rubbery rind with short, blunt spikes and up to 500 seeds.
+The average fruit is around 35 pounds (16 kg.), but in Kerala, India, a 144 pound (65.5 kg.) jackfruit was once displayed at a festival!
+All but the rind and core of the fruit is edible.

 All parts of the jackfruit tree produce opalescent, sticky latex and the tree has a very long taproot.
 Growing jackfruit trees have flowers borne on short branches extending from the trunk and older branches.

 So now that you know what is a jackfruit, you may be wondering how to grow jackfruit trees?
 Well, first of all you need to live in a humid tropical to near tropical climate.